 I am sure that you have worked with individuals like this.
-What they lack is the competency knows as emotional intelligence.
-Conversely, those individuals that get along well in relationships have a high degree of emotional intelligence.
+What they lack is the competency known as emotional intelligence.
+Conversely, those individuals that have healthy relationships have a high degree of emotional intelligence.
 How emotionally competent are you?

-Daniel Goleman, in his book Primal Leadership describes the root of all behaviors as physiologic responses to human emotions evoked through interactions with others.
-The limbic system in the brain is an open loop system which receives transmissions secondary to personal interaction or thought processes that can alter hormone levels, affect cardiovascular function, disrupt sleep rhythm and reduce the response of the immune system.
+Daniel Goleman, in his book “Primal Leadership,” describes the root of all behaviors as physiologic responses to human emotions evoked through interactions with others.
+The limbic system in the brain is an open loop system, which receives transmissions secondary to personal interaction or thought processes.
+It can alter hormone levels, affect cardiovascular functions, disrupt sleep rhythms, and reduce the response of the immune system.

 After the understanding of self, the second component is that of effective self-management.
 This includes social awareness of behaviors and the ability to positively manage relationships.
-The reality is that all of us throughout our lives is going to find ourselves in uncomfortable situations.
+The reality is that all of us are going to find ourselves in uncomfortable situations throughout our lives.
 It is how we understand our own personal behaviors and how we relate to others that will make management of difficult situations effective.

 So what do emotionally intelligent people do?

-In every situation there are three sides to every story: your side, the other person’s side and what really happened.
+In every situation there are three sides to every story: your side, the other person’s side, and what really happened.
 We all see things the way we want to see them and everyone’s personal perception in their own mind is correct.
 The emotionally intelligent person realizes that they are looking through their own set of lenses and that they may have something to do with the situation.

-- Give everyone the benefit of the doubt.
 Once you understand the concept of three sides to each story, it is important to give others the benefit of the doubt.
 Even in the same situation, all of us will react differently based on our value systems, experiences and personal emotions.